1) All players in attendance must be placed in a continuous batting order. There is no Extra Hitter rule.

 2. Maximum of 5 runs per half inning or 3 outs, whichever comes first.
 The maximum run rule is waived in the 6th inning and/or if a batter hits a home run over the fence.
 If the 6th inning is not reached or does not finish, the score reverts back to the last complete inning.
 Managers or Umpires cannot call the last inning, games must play to the time limits.

 3. Mercy Rule - 10 runs - 5 innings will be in effect.

-4. Pitching Limitation: Pitchers may not pitch more than 50 pitches or a maximum of three innings in any one game.
+4. Pitching Limitation: Pitchers may not pitch more than three innings in any one game.

 5. Stealing: Stealing of 2nd and 3rd base is allowed but stealing of home is not permitted.

 6. Pitched Ball, Passed Ball & Wild Pitch:

 a.
 Runners may not score from 3rd base on any pitch, wild pitch, passed ball or throw back to the pitcher.

 b.
 Runners may advance from 1st to 2nd or 2nd to 3rd, runners are limited to advancing one base at a time per pitch.